 How to take buprenorphine

 - Carefully follow the advice your doctor has given you, and read any printed information you are given.
 The manufacturer's printed information leaflet will give you more information about buprenorphine and a full list of the side-effects which you may experience from taking it.

 - Take buprenorphine exactly as your doctor tells you to.
 Do not take more or less than the dose you have been prescribed.
 You can take buprenorphine tablets before or after food, but not at the same time.

-- The timing of your first dose is important because, for buprenorphine to work well, you need to take it when your body has low levels of heroin or methadone.
-So, the aim is to take the first dose when you feel some withdrawal symptoms starting.
-This tends to be about eight hours after the last use of heroin, or if you have been taking methadone, at least 24 hours after the last dose of methadone.
-If you take buprenorphine tablets any sooner, they can actually cause withdrawal symptoms to suddenly develop.
+- The timing of your very first dose is important because, for buprenorphine to work well, you need to take it when your body has low levels of heroin or methadone.
+So, the aim is to take the first dose when you start to feel some withdrawal symptoms.
+This tends to be about six to eight hours after the last use of heroin, or if you have been taking methadone, at least 24 hours after the last dose of methadone.
+If you take buprenorphine tablets any sooner than this, they can actually cause withdrawal symptoms to suddenly develop.

 - Try to take your buprenorphine dose at the same time of day, each day.
-Initially you will be asked to take buprenorphine where you can be supervised.
+To start with you will be asked to take buprenorphine where you can be supervised, usually in the pharmacy.
 This is to help you stick with your treatment and make sure you do not miss any doses.